 The use of push buttons as part of traffic signal design and operations has been common practice for decades.
 Prior to amalgamation, the former City of Halifax was the only jurisdiction now part of HRM that was not using push buttons as part of their traffic signal system.
 The reason for this was that Halifax deployed a traffic control system that used in-ground detector loops and a central system to monitor and adjust signal timing based on vehicle demand.
-There were no push buttons and pedestrian phases came up automatically, however the time pedestrians had to wait to get their signal was dependant on the amount of vehicle traffic on the various intersection approaches and there was no ability to provide any sort of priority for activating a pedestrian signal.
+There were no push buttons and pedestrian phases came up automatically, however the time pedestrians had to wait to get their signal was dependent on the amount of vehicle traffic on the various intersection approaches and there was no ability to provide any sort of priority for activating a pedestrian signal.

 Since amalgamation and with the advancement of various traffic signal technologies, improved detection and push buttons became part of the suite of tools used when designing traffic signals throughout HRM to help provide an efficient system to manage user demand within the transportation network.
 Building on this, in 2014 a project was initiated to replace the aging central control system from the former City of Halifax with a new updated system that will incorporate all signalized intersections and allows for better monitoring and control which will help the system be more responsive to intersection demands and reduce overall delay and congestion.
 The initial roll-out of the system was completed in 2017 with approximately 90 intersections, primarily on the Halifax Peninsula, connected to the system.
-Work to install necessary equipment to incorporate the remainder of HRM's traffic signals into the system is currently on-going.
-To date, a total of 190 of HRM's 272 traffic signals have been incorporated into the system.
+Work to install necessary equipment to incorporate the remainder of HRM's traffic signals into the system.
 Of the remaining 82 intersections, 50 are scheduled to be completed in 2020/21 with the remaining to be completed in 2021/22.